yonkahlon/Zenject/README.md

 The above approach great for dependencies that are attached to the dependency root, as well as any dependencies that are attached to any MonoBehaviour's that are saved into the scene, but what about classes that are instantiated at runtime via factories?
 How do you validate those object graphs?

-If you want to be thorough (and I recommend it) then you can include these object graphs as well, by overridding an extra method in your installers to declare these object graphs.
+If you want to be thorough (and I recommend it) then you can include these object graphs as well, by overriding an extra method in your installers to declare these object graphs.
 For example, in the sample project, we define the following:

     public class AsteroidsInstaller : MonoInstaller
     {